 Third Attempt: Class Participation

-I have my student rosters that I use each week.
-I check off participation, I check off effort, I check off commitment to trying to write on Friday Free Writes and I also check off quick writes/tickets out of the door.
+I have the student rosters that I use each week.
+I check off participation, I check off effort, I check off the commitment to trying to write on Friday Free Writes and I also check off quick writes/tickets out of the door.
 Apparently, students also want to be graded on participation.
-I love a good check mark and a stamp.
+I love a good checkmark and a stamp.
 These efforts help, but they do not cut down on the time spent at home as much as they should.
 I was already checking these items off and putting them in the grade book.
 My bigger issue is with longer pieces of writing.

 Fourth Attempt: Technology

 I love google classroom.
 In fact, I am thinking of moving my student blog off of Wordpress and going strictly to google classroom next year.
 I particularly like having students type their papers in google classroom because I can give them feedback.
 They can resolve this feedback and learn from their immediate writing mistakes.
-This helps with deciphering feedback from me, and also working with peers on writing.
+This helps with deciphering feedback from me and also working with peers on writing.
 I also love google rubrics.
 I love using Google Forms as a way to make a rubric.
 Often for a final draft, I will use a Google Form as a rubric to check off if students made revisions and edits.
 This is helpful because I can leave voice comments on the rubric using an iPad, check off the boxes, and simply print their rubric with feedback at school.
 I love these strategies that involve technology; however, they are more for final drafts and not rough drafts.